The Keys to Tasting Cabernet Wine Futures

 When we host our annual barrel tastings at Nickel & Nickel, we’re tasting more than a dozen lots side by side.
 Each of these selections represents a single vineyard wine from a distinct Napa Valley appellation.
 Because most of those lots were harvested on different days, had different rates of fermentation, and went into barrels at different times, each one is at its own unique stage of development.

 Clearly, there are lot of variables to consider, and it’s easy to overthink them!
 And, too, we all perceive wines differently.
 No two palates are alike!
 Which is why, the real key to tasting wines in barrel is to come with an advance knowledge of what you like.
-Darice says that her main goal at each barrel tasting is to empower people to trust their palate, which can take time and practice.
+We encourage our guests at each barrel tasting is to to trust their palate, which can take time and practice.

 Of course, when it comes to buying Futures, you won’t always have a past history with a wine or vineyard to give you that proverbial “leg up.”
 And, you may not always have the chance to taste a barrel selection in advance.
 That’s when it pays to do some research and get to know those wineries that are consistently recognized for working with great sites, for being hands-on stewards of their fruit, and for taking thoughtful, necessary steps to ensure that every wine is the best they could possibly make in a given year.